Emilie Peck is a freelance writer. She is also a student of alternative medicine, including massage therapy, herbalism and aromatherapy.

-Only magicians can make large things like tanks, elephants and sometimes large buildings disappear with impressive slight of hands.
+Only magicians can make large things like tanks, elephants, and sometimes large buildings disappear with impressive sleight of hands.
 Why not a warship?
-Some think the US Navy actually succeeded in rendering one invisible and transporting it instantaneously.
-This was core to the Philadelphia Experiment, but there was much more to the story.
+Some believe the U.S. Navy actually succeeded in rendering one invisible and transporting it instantaneously.
+This was core to the Philadelphia Experiment—but there was much more to the story.

 The Philadelphia Experiment Comes to Light

 The story was first told to Morris K. Jessup, author of The Case for the UFO.
-On January 13th, 1956, he received a letter from someone calling themselves Carlos Allende claiming to have knowledge about a top secret government experiment.
+On January 13, 1956, he received a letter from someone calling themselves Carlos Allende claiming to have knowledge about a top-secret government experiment.
 Accompanying the letter were two newspaper articles which weren’t sourced very well.

 The story intrigued him, so he replied with a request for more information.
 The letter he received in return did not inspire confidence.
 The sender had changed his name to Carl M. Allen and stated that he had no more information.
 He mentioned hypnosis as a way to encourage more memories.
 The combination of the change in names and claim of ignorance turned Jessup off to the potential to lead to an interesting story, and he halted correspondence.
 Little did he know, this unpromising source wasn’t done with him.

 Early the following year, he received a request from the Office of Naval Research to give them some insight into a shipment they’d received.
 The ONR was the naval equivalent to the Air Force’s Project Blue Book, and they had received a copy of Jessup’s book in a package labeled simply, “Happy Easter."

 The book’s margins were full of notes in three different colors of ink and three different styles of handwriting.
 Whoever had made those notes appeared to have a profound knowledge of the UFO phenomenon and government procedures.
 Odder still, the three individuals referred to each other as if they were all part of an alien race.